roguehistory/Hist_Digh3814/content/en/week/3/instructions.md

 ### Goals for this week

 - Continue the Graveyard Project
+- Create some 3d models of grave stones
 - Develop a webmap of the site
 - Explore the connections between what you are doing and what you are reading: graveyards are emotional spaces